the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 # 1 Reinstall SideQuest
 ----
-First thing to try is the simplest, try uninstalling then Re:installing SideQuest completely from [SideQuestVR.com/Download](https://sidequestvr.com/setup-howto) for your OS and run it again to see if it connects after 10 seconds or so.
+First thing to try is the simplest, try uninstalling then Re:installing SideQuest completely from [SideQuestVR.com/Download](https://sidequestvr.com/setup-howto) for your OS and run it again to see if it connects after 10 seconds or so, this solution is for any issue and well worth trying, sometimes a reinstall is all it takes to solve a bug or a glitch.

 ----
 # 2 Your Cord